GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v6-controller/README.md

 ## GPU Support

-More information on GPU support in Slurm on GCP and other HPC Toolkit modules can be found at [docs/gpu-support.md](../../../../docs/gpu-support.md)
+More information on GPU support in Slurm on GCP and other Cluster Toolkit modules can be found at [docs/gpu-support.md](../../../../docs/gpu-support.md)

 ## Placement Max Distance